Flow-State1/flowstate/README.md

 >>>>>>> 8c00d562421c977de8ab86ed73da7d2a23d2b3d8

 Run the application:
-  - Run the command: yarn run dev
+  - Run the command: yarn run dev or npm run dev

 Saving changes to repository from newly created branch (follow these steps if you are working on a newly created branch and you havent followed them / to publish branch):